 If you reside in a place which has a colder climate, and the ambient temperatures are low, it would help to have a water heater with a larger capacity.

 If you’re replacing a water heater in one of the bathrooms, do consider if your previous model consistently provided enough heat.
 If it didn’t, then you should upgrade to a larger size.
-Also, give it a thought whether or not you have plans to start a family or if your family size has the potential to grow over the next couple of years.
-If so, you’ll have to consider a larger heater as well.

 If you are going for a conventional storage water heater below is a comprehensive table that will assist you to understand how much hot water you would require for your family size in warm or cold climates and the capacity of hot water heater you should ideally go for.